 The change in the programs name, from Emergency Shelter Grants to Emergency Solutions Grants reflects the change in the programs focus from addressing the needs of homeless people in emergency or transitional shelters to assisting people to quickly regain stability in permanent housing after experiencing a housing crisis and/or homelessness.

-In coordination with the Continuum of Care, the priority for funding assistance in 2012/13 is homeless prevention, specifically families who are at risk of first-time homelessness.
+In coordination with the Continuum of Care, the priority for funding assistance in 2016/17 is rapid re-housing, specifically for families and individuals who are homeless.

 ESG funds may be used for short or medium term rental assistance, rental application fee, security deposits, rent arrearages, last month’s rent, utility deposits, utility payments, utility arrearages, moving costs, housing search and placement, case management, landlord-tenant mediation, tenant legal services, and credit repair.

-The County of Volusia will contract with the Volusia/Flagler County Coalition for the Homeless to provide case management services and provide direct services to eligible clients.
+The County of Volusia will contract with Halifax Urban Ministries to provide case management services and direct services to eligible clients.